Symptoms| Signs | Treatment

-- The work up is discussed in a multi-disciplinary committee and treatment is individualized according to stage of osteosarcoma.
+- The work up is discussed in a multi-disciplinary committee and treatment is individualized according to stage.

-- The historical treatment of osteosarcoma with surgery alone (amputation) or radiotherapy provided survival rates of 15-20 %.
+- The historical treatment with surgery alone (amputation) or radiotherapy provided survival rates of 15-20 %.

 - After the advent of chemotherapy and limb salvage surgery with improvement in imaging (1980 onwards), the rates of survival have increased to 65-74 % (5 years survival rate).